art as a human adventure

 Laurent Bortolotti, his journey and philosophy

-The philosophy of the jazz é-tap company is inseperable from my personal journey.
-I came to discover my deep reasons for becoming a performing artist, and wanting to create with other artists, in an empirical way, through a succession of experiences, which came together in the jazz é-tap compagny.
+The philosophy of the jazz é-tap company is inseparable from my personal journey.
+I came to discover my deep reasons for becoming a performing artist, and wanting to create with other artists, in an empirical way, through a succession of experiences, which came together in the jazz é-tap company.

 My name is Laurent Bortolotti, I grew up in the small town of Yverdon-les-Bains, in Switzerland.
 As a teenager I caught the jazz virus while listening to vinyl LPs.
 Jazz inspired me to move and dance.
 One day I saw Fred Astaire on television, and since then the passion for tap dancing has never left me.

 Among the tap dance teachers who influenced me the most, are Gilbert and Fabrice

 Duffy (New York, USA), Rhythm Kaneko (Tokyo, Japon), Heather